oscar10408/facebook-JDBC/README.md

 - **PublicTime.txt**: Records the average runtime of the instructor's implementation against the public dataset on the CAEN system.
 Use `make time-all` to collect your runtime.
 Runtime instability is expected due to JDBC connection mechanisms, and reasonable buffer times are allowed on the Autograder.

+# Facebook Queries

+## Query 1: First Names
+Identify information about Fakebook users' first names.
+You need to find:
+- The longest and shortest first names by length.
+In case of ties, report all tied names in alphabetical order.
+- The most common first names and how many users have that first name.
+In case of ties, report all tied names in alphabetical order.

+## Query 2: Lonely Users
+Identify all Fakebook users who have no Fakebook friends.
+For each user without any friends, report:
+- Their ID
+- First name
+- Last name
+The users should be reported in ascending order by ID.

+## Query 3: Users Who Live Away From Home
+Identify all Fakebook users who no longer live in their hometown.
+For each such user, report:
+- Their ID
+- First name
+- Last name
+The results should be sorted in ascending order by the users' ID.

+## Query 4: Highly-Tagged Photos
+Identify the most highly-tagged photos.
+You will be given a `num` argument to return the top `num` photos with the most tagged users, sorted in descending order by the number of tagged users.
+If there are ties, list the photo with the smaller ID first.
+For each photo, report:
+- The photo’s ID
+- The ID of the album containing the photo
+- The photo’s Fakebook link
+- The name of the album containing the photo
+Also, list the ID, first name, and last name of the users tagged in that photo, sorted by user ID.

+## Query 5: Matchmaker
+Suggest possible unrealized Fakebook friendships.
+Given two arguments, `num` and `yearDiff`, return the top `num` pairs of users who meet the following conditions:
+- They are the same gender.
+- They are tagged in at least one common photo.
+- They are not friends.
+- The difference in their birth years is less than or equal to `yearDiff`.
+For each pair, report:
+- The IDs, first names, and last names of the two users (list the smaller ID first).
+- The photos in which they were tagged together, with each photo’s ID, Fakebook link, album ID, and album name.

+## Query 6: Suggest Friends
+Suggest possible unrealized Fakebook friendships based on mutual friends.
+Given a `num` argument, return the top `num` pairs of users who have the most mutual friends but are not friends themselves.
+A mutual friend is one who is a friend of both users.
+For each pair, report:
+- The IDs, first names, and last names of the two users (list the smaller ID first).
+- The IDs, first names, and last names of all their mutual friends, sorted by ID.

+## Query 7: Event-Heavy States
+Identify the states in which the most Fakebook events are held.
+Return the states with the most events, listed in ascending order by state name, along with the number of events held in those states.

+## Query 8: Oldest and Youngest Friends
+Identify the oldest and youngest friend of a particular Fakebook user.
+Given a `userID`, report:
+- The ID, first name, and last name of the oldest and youngest friend of the user.
+If two friends have the same birth date, report the one with the larger user ID.

+## Query 9: Potential Siblings
+Identify pairs of Fakebook users that might be siblings.
+Two users might be siblings if:
+- They have the same last name.
+- They have the same hometown.
+- They are friends.
+- The difference in their birth years is strictly less than 10 years.
+Report each pair with the smaller user ID first and the larger user ID second.